georgeraimon/Student-Teacher_Booking_Appointment/README.md

 ● FireBase

 Deployment:
-● Student-Teacher Booking Appointment model is deploy in the cloud platform Render
+● Student-Teacher Booking Appointment web app is deploy in the cloud platform Render